meena-erian/SmarF/components/API/README.md

 ##Operation Rules
 - Once a device is created and ready for sale, it's saved to the database.
+- Only the device and the server shares the device password for secure communication between them.
+- The device owner can connect to the device directly using wifi to set:
+  - The default ssid and password of the local access point to connect the device to the internet.
+  - The unique id of the device owner to associate the device with on the server-side.
+  - An admin password for accessing the device setting. (not set by default)
+- Once the device is associated with a user on the server database, this user can access the devices settings and data.
-- Each customer receives id and password for each device.
-They can either enter it manually to the application or scan it as a QR code.
+- ~~Each customer receives id and password for each device.
+They can either enter it manually to the application or scan it as a QR code.~~
-- Any anonymous person can create a user account just by email verification.
+- ~~Any anonymous person can create a user account just by email verification.~~
-- Any user can add any device to their account as long as they provide its id and password.
+- ~~Any user can add any device to their account as long as they provide its id and password.~~
-- The first device owner can update its password; If two users owns the same device and the newer user requeted password change for the device, The original user will be notified about the date, location, and time of the request and the newer user will be asked for more credentials.
+- ~~The first device owner can update its password; If two users owns the same device and the newer user requeted password change for the device, The original user will be notified about the date, location, and time of the request and the newer user will be asked for more credentials.~~
-- The first device owner of an irrigation controler can edit its settings.
+- ~~The first device owner of an irrigation controler can edit its settings.~~

 ##Mobile JSON API